US makes 'substantial progress' in China tariff talks, Treasury Secretary Scott Bessent says

-U.S. Treasury Secretary Scott Bessent, who led the U.S. delegation during talks in Geneva, said there was "a great deal of productivity."

-“I’m happy to report that we’ve made substantial progress between the United States and China in the very important trade talks,” Bessent said.
+Neither Bessent, who did not speak of any deal or agreement, nor Greer took questions after making statements at a news conference.

+The White House subsequently issued a statement titled, “U.S. Announces China Trade Deal in Geneva" but offering only the same quotes by Bessent and Greer.

-He echoed the positive sentiment of Trump himself, who suggested on social media that “GREAT PROGRESS” was being made toward what he suggested could be a “total reset” on tariffs that have put the global economy on edge.
+Trump himself also struck a positive tone, suggesting on social media on Saturday night that “GREAT PROGRESS” was being made toward what he suggested could be a “total reset” on the tariffs that have put the global economy on edge.

-The Chinese delegation did not offer an immediate assessment of what occurred, but Beijing struck a more measured tone about the negotiations' overall direction.
-China, in an editorial in its state-run news agency, said it would “firmly reject any proposal that compromises core principles or undermines the broader cause of global equity.”
+Beijing, however, was more measured about the negotiations' overall direction.
+China, in an editorial in its state-run news agency published before Sunday's second day of negotiations kicked off, said it would “firmly reject any proposal that compromises core principles or undermines the broader cause of global equity.”

-The discussions were held at a stately villa that serves as the residence of the Swiss ambassador to the United Nations, and little information was available on-site or back in Washington as they unfolded.
-Besseent offered few details on exactly what was discussed but said he and U.S. Trade Representative Jamieson Greer spoke to Trump on Saturday night.
+The discussions were held at a stately villa that serves as the residence of the Swiss ambassador to the United Nations.

-U.S. officials also planned a briefing with more details on Monday morning.

-“It’s important to understand how quickly we were able to come to agreement, which reflects that perhaps the differences were not so large as far as maybe thought,” said Greer, who did not say what agreement he was referring to.
-Speaking to reporters near the villa, Greer and Bessent gave statement but did not take questions.

 Trump last month raised U.S. tariffs on China to a combined 145%, and China retaliated by hitting American imports with a 125% levy.
 Tariffs that high essentially amount to the countries' boycotting each other's products, disrupting trade that last year topped $660 billion.